syncfusion-content/blazor-docs/blazor/datagrid/events.md

 ## FreezeLineMoving

-The [FreezeLineMoving](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_FreezeLineMoving) event is triggered when freeze line is moving.
+The [FreezeLineMoving](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_FreezeLineMoving) event is triggered when the freeze line is moving.

 > The freeze line can be enabled by setting the `AllowFreezeLineMoving` property to true.